SecUSo/privacy-friendly-pain-diary/README.md

 # Privacy Friendly Pain Diary

 Privacy Friendly Pain Diary is an Android app that allows its users to make daily diary entries recording their condition and the intensity, location, nature and time of the pain they feel, as well as the medication they take and additional notes.
-It belongs to the group of Privacy Friendly Apps developed by the SECUSO research group at Technische Universität Darmstadt.
+It belongs to the group of Privacy Friendly Apps developed by the SECUSO research group at Karlsruhe Institute of Technology.

 [<img src="https://f-droid.org/badge/get-it-on.png"
       alt="Get it on F-Droid"